The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 Caltech’s 124-acre campus is within walking distance of Old Town Pasadena and the Pasadena Playhouse District, and the two locations are frequent getaways for students.
 Life on campus is rich with social activities, clubs, associations, and recreational facilities.
 Intercollegiate sport is taken very seriously, with the Caltech Beavers (the beaver – nature’s engineer – is the college’s mascot) competing in 13 intercollegiate sports.

-Caltech also offers excellent opportunities for the study and performance of music, theater, and the visual arts, all activities that play a vital role in realizing Caltech’s mission to a role in realizing the Institute’s mission of “educating outstanding students to become creative members of society”.
-Providing a touch of grandeur, the Athenaeum is a stately building in the center of the campus where members can go for formal and informal dining, meetings, rendezvous, and private parties.
+Caltech also offers excellent opportunities for the study and performance of music, theatre, and the visual arts, all activities that play a vital role in realising the Institute’s mission of “educating outstanding students to become creative members of society”.
+Providing a touch of grandeur, the Athenaeum is a stately building in the centre of the campus where members can go for formal and informal dining, meetings, rendezvous, and private parties.

-The balance at Caltech between a rigorous academic curriculum and activities that promote personal development ensures time spent there for students is both formative and an invaluable staging post to a successful career.
-Although it may lack the reputation of Ivy League universities or the likes of Oxford and Cambridge, Caltech is undoubtedly one of the best universities in the world, a fact reflected in all the university rankings, which regularly single out technology and engineering as the school’s key academic strengths.
+The balance at Caltech between a rigorous academic curriculum and activities that promote personal development ensures that students’ time there is both formative and an invaluable staging post for a successful career.
+Although it may lack the reputation of Ivy League universities or the likes of Oxford and Cambridge, Caltech is undoubtedly one of the best universities in the world, a fact reflected in rankings that regularly single out technology and engineering as the school’s key academic strengths.

 Also Read: Best Types of Kitchen | All You Need To Know- Right Now